Dashboard

 Building Operations

-The focus of this sector is to electrify new and existing buildings, provide targeted support for low-income renters and owners, and expand work opportunities for disadvantaged workers.
+This sector’s actions aim to electrify new and existing buildings, provide targeted support for low-income renters and owners, and expand work opportunities for disadvantaged workers.

 Image